 Why Carnations Are The Official Mother’s Day Flower

-For those of you who think Mother’s Day was created by Hallmark, the real story is much more touching.
+For those of you who think Mother’s Day was created by Hallmark, think again.
+The real story is much more touching.
 It all sprang from a daughter’s love for her mother, the trials of war and a gift of 500 white carnations.

-It all began in 1905 when Anna Jarvis lost her mother.
-She and her mother had been very close friends.
+The story began in 1905 when Anna Jarvis lost her mother.
+She and her mother had been very close.
 Consumed by grief, Anna made a solemn vow.
 She pledged to establish a national day to honor her mother and all mothers for the positive contributions they made to society.

-Anna’s mother, Ann Reeves Jarvis, had raised her family in the mid 1800’s and had suffered great hardship.
-Of the 12 children she gave birth to, only four survived.
+Anna’s mother, Ann Reeves Jarvis, had raised her family in the mid 1800s and had suffered great hardship.
+Of the twelve children she gave birth to, only four survived.
 The others died from diseases common at the time, including measles, typhoid and diphtheria.

 MOTHERS HELPING MOTHERS

-Yet despite having endured so much loss, Anna’s mother remained stout-hearted.
+Yet despite having endured such loss, Jarvis remained stout-hearted.
 In the 1850s, she began organizing coalitions of mothers from across West Virginia to combat childhood illness.
 The women raised money for medicines, inspected food and milk and nursed those who were sick.

 The coalitions became known as the Mothers Day Work Clubs.